Linkcube/LoveBook/README.txt

 To make use of this code you will need to have the included lua files, either sunclass.lua or middleclass.lua, and a script.txt and init.txt, the latter 2 you will be writing.

 Please read through the example folder to get a basic idea of how to use this, then read through the calls.txt for more detailed information.

+# In-game Command - The key 'R'
+This will reload all assets for quick testing so that you don't need to re-run the lua code for changes... anywhere (except the main.lua)